consolidation/robo/docs/getting-started.md

 ?>
 ```

+Some tasks may also attach data to the Result object.
+If this is done, the data may be accessed as an array; for example, `$result['path'];`.
+This is not common.

 ### Stack

 Some tasks contain `Stack` in their name.
 These are called "stack" tasks, and they execute similar tasks one after the other.
 Each of the primary methods in a stack class executes an operation.